lpil/lpil/README.md

 consonant sound is transposed to the end of the word and an ay is affixed (Ex.:
 "banana" would yield anana-bay).
 Read Wikipedia for more information on rules.

-**Count Words in a String** - Counts the number of individual words in a string.
-For added complexity read these strings in from a text file and generate a summary.

 **Text Editor** - Notepad style application that can open, edit, and save text documents. *Optional: Add syntax highlighting and other features.*